pgilad/gulp-colorguard/readme.md

 ### logOk

-Log files that have no collisions.
+Be verbose and log files that have no collisions.
+Off be default.

 **Type**: `Boolean`